GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-ingress/README.md

 ## Configure Config Sync for zoneprinter config

-To configure GitOps with a seperate Git repository for the zoneprinter namespace, you create a `RepoSync` resource and a `RoleBinding`:
+To configure GitOps for the zoneprinter namespace to use a dedicated Git repo, we use the platform Git repo.

+This allows for multi-tenancy in GitOps, seperating cluster-level and namespace-level configuration.

+**Configure RepoSync for each cluster:**

+This tells Config Sync to pull zoneprinter namespace resource config from your zoneprinter GitHub repo.

 ```
 cd "${WORKSPACE}/platform/"